MGRR-Net: Multi-level Graph Relational Reasoning Network for Facial Action Units Detection: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a novel multi-level graph relational reasoning network (termed MGRR-Net) for facial AU detection.
-Each layer of MGRR-Net can encode the dynamic relationships among AUs via a region-level relationship graph and complementary multiple levels of global information covering expression and subject diversities.
+Each layer of MGRR-Net can encode the dynamic relationships among AUs via a region-level relationship graph and multiple complementary levels of global information covering expression and subject diversities.
 The multi-layer iterative feature refinement finally obtains robust and discriminative features for each AU.
 Extensive experimental evaluations on DISFA and BP4D show that our MGRR-Net outperforms state-of-the-art AU detection methods with impressive margins.

-In our future work, we would like to investigate the further implementation of facial AU detection into real applications, such as automatically estimating facial Palsy severeness for patients.
-This will improve the well-being of people suffering from facial palsy across the world.
-In collaboration with medical professionals, we will collect and annotate facial palsy datasets such as \cite{o2010objective}, to further validate the migration capability and effectiveness of the proposed model.
+In our future work, we will introduce the pre-trained models to improve the performance of the stem network in extracting feature representation, and we would like to investigate the implementation of facial AU detection into real applications, such as automatically estimating facial palsy severity for patients.
+This will be helpful for the diagnosis and treatment of people who have facial palsy across the world.
+In collaboration with medical professionals, we will collect and annotate facial palsy datasets, such as \cite{o2010objective}, to further validate the migration capability and effectiveness of the proposed model.